Beauty

 The purpose of this sort of conditioner is to mend the damage that is caused by various types of chemicals, normal splitting that your hair faces on an everyday basis.
 You must go with a type of conditioner which will suit your particular hair type.
 You need not worry because in today’s market, there is always a conditioner in terms of solution irrespective of curly and frizzy hair, dry and damaged hair, colored hair etc.

-1. Washing hair is a must
+STEP 1: Washing hair is a must

 Okay ladies, you have to take baby steps to achieve the hair you wish to have.
 Conditioning only works when your hair is perfectly shampooed and washed off.
 Remember when you take hair care, the scalp is your most important part to look after.
 So, scrub your hair gently and wash it in a manner so that it is perfectly dust and chemicals free.
 So be aware that you do not tug at your wet hair.
 This can stimulate more breakage, especially if you have thin strands.

-1. Rinse out your shampoo
+STEP 2: Rinse out your shampoo

 Lukewarm water is normally a wise choice for rinsing your shampoo.
 So, wash out with that.
 Warm water is a lot less likely to put a damaging effect on your hair than hot water is.
 As a result, your scalp will also feel a soothing impact.
 If your hair feels whiny, that means your hair is perfectly rinsed.

-1. Wring out your hair
+STEP 3: Wring out your hair

 Now always remember that there are certain rules of using a conditioner.
 After you wash off your hair, do not put the conditioner immediately.
 It will melt off right away because wet hair is not capable of retaining its creamy texture.
+So, a very important tip, after you rinse your hair try to wring it out a little until it becomes moist from wet.
+Then, if you apply the conditioner it would be more absorbent and give out an effective result.

-4. Apply your conditioner
+STEP 4: Apply your conditioner

 The amount of conditioner depends on how long your hair is.